MonkeyInPrivite/mip-wiki/content/Database/enablingads.md

 # Final option
 Well, you're here because troubleshooting didn't work, or you couldn't get valid credentials, huh?
 Well, have no fear, as GreenCat777 has given an ALT account to many people for Adbreak.
 He will also walk you through the entire process.
-Contact him [here](https://gc-bio.vercel.app/social/).
+Contact him [here](https://gc-bio.vercel.app/social/) and ask him for the account.

 # Credits
-- [GreenCat777](https://gc-bio.vercel.app/), the whole page and account.
+- [GreenCat777](https://gc-bio.vercel.app/), the majority of the page and account.